bensmus/ridechecks-electron/README.md

 # About

-The goal of this software is to allow an amusement park manager to generate daily inspection schedules.
+The goal of this software is to allow an amusement park manager to generate daily inspection schedules, known as ridechecks.
 Each day before amusement park rides open to the public, each ride must be checked by a qualified mechanic.
 To generate a daily inspection schedule, the amusement park manager must enter the following:
 - How much time is there before the amusement park opens to the public?
 - How much time does each ride take to check?
 - Which mechanics are available and what rides are they qualified to check?